Grandma 'broken' after 11-year-old killed by stray bullet at her home - NewsBreak

 Grandma 'broken' after 11-year-old killed by stray bullet at her home

-DETROIT — Saniyah "Niyah" Pugh, 11, was sleeping over at her grandmother's Detroit home this weekend when gunfire erupted outside.
-Bullets penetrated the house, striking and killing Saniyah, who was in a bedroom.
+Saniyah "Niyah" Pugh, 11, was sleeping over at her grandmother's Detroit home this weekend when gunfire erupted outside.
+Bullets penetrated the house, striking and killing Saniyah , who was in a bedroom.

 "I heard two pop sounds ... then I heard my daughter scream, 'Niyah got shot!'"
 Saniyah's grandmother, Lawanda Melton, told ABC News.